7 Tips and Tricks for Belize Over 40 Solo Travel

 CORR Eco Travel Tips

 Since the airport stores are full of disposables, like most airports, try bringing your own, refillable water bottle (not a throw-away plastic one) and your own utensils.
-If you would like to learn more about how you can implement environmental sustainable, or eco-friendly, travel measures into your travel, please see my 10 Easy Eco-Travel Tips and suggested 15 Eco-Friendly Travel Products.
+If you would like to learn more about how you can implement environmental sustainable, or eco-friendly, travel measures into your travel, please see my 10 Easy Eco-Travel Tips and suggested Eco Travel Resources.

 Also, don’t forget to buy your reef-safe sunscreen before you fly to Belize.
 Here is a list of the Best Recommended Reef-Safe Sunscreens on the market:

 - All Good SPF 30 Sport Sunscreen Lotion

 - Sun Bum Reef Friendly Ingredients Sunscreen

 - Babo Botanicals SPF 30 Clear Zinc Lotion